hanwenzhang123/hanwenzhang123/README.md

 👩🏻‍WHO AM I?

-I am a software engineer and lifelong learner looking to apply my creativity, analytical skills, problem-solving, critical thinking, and passion for innovation to the field of technology.
+I am Hanwen, a Software Engineer and Lifelong Learner looking to apply my creativity, analytical skills, problem-solving, critical thinking, and passion for innovation to the field of technology.

+💻 CURRENT WORK

+I am currently working as a Software Engineer Contractor at Apple, Inc. creating software solutions that offer the best user experience, my main skill is in Javascript and its front-end framework React.js building user interfaces, using Node.js, Express.js, and Mongoose handling the back-end APIs, and working on data using SQL and MongoDB.

-💻 MY MISSION
+🖥 MY MISSION

-I am dedicated to combining both passions in Software Development and Human Development to solve technical problems while building and maintaining user-friendly products that make people’s lives better, easier, and fuller:
+Transitioning my social science background to computer science technologies, I am dedicated to combining both passions in software development and human development to influence the intersection of social impact and technology through solving technical problems and improving user-friendly software products that make people’s lives better, easier, and fuller:

 ➤ Master of Science in Software Development from Boston University'22 <br>
 ➤ Master of Social Work in Social Work from New York University'20 <br>